accoffin12/-streaming-05-smart-smoker/README.md

 ```

 ## 7b.
 ProducerV1: main function
-This portion was designed to open a CSV and iterate through each of the rows based on the column information to the corresponding queue.
-There are a total of 4 columns in the CSV, however only 3 need queues of their own.
+This portion was designed to open a CSV and iterate through each row based on the column information to the corresponding queue.
+There are 4 columns in the CSV, however only 3 need queues.

 When creating the read function, we use row numbers to correspond with each row's information.